 Egersund near Stavanger and Tønsberg by the Oslofjord are both cities that are regularly named among Norway’s best Christmas towns.
 In Fredrikstad on the Eastern shores of the Oslofjord, the Gamlebyen old town creates an enchanting atmosphere for pre-Christmas celebrations, with festive music, niche shops, and Christmas markets.

 Do you want to meet the real Norwegian Santa?
 Take the train in the direction of Røros and hop off at Tynset to visit the mountain village of Savalen.
-Nissegata (Santa lane) has charming hotels – or you can sleep in the world’s biggest gingerbread house!
+Nissegata ('Santa Lane') has charming hotels – or you can spend the night in a human-sized gingerbread house!

 After a day filled with fun in the snow, you can heat up in the spa and swimming pool at Savalen Fjellhotel.
 In the weeks leading up to Christmas, the town arranges fun holiday activities at weekends.
 And once the new year is here, Santas from around the world gather in Savalen to compete in the annual Santa Claus Winter Games.

 Also, have you heard about fjøsnissen?
-He's the authentic Norwegian "Santa", and quite different from Santa Claus.
+He's the authentic Norwegian version Santa, and very different from Santa Claus.

-A hug multitude of twinkling lights light up Kongeparken amusement park near Stavanger all through December.
+A multitude of twinkling lights illuminate Kongeparken amusement park near Stavanger all through December.
 Many different activities, workshops, and fun shows will get you into the festive spirit, and Santa will of course be there!
 Many of the park’s rides are open as well.

 A visit to Kongeparken can be combined with Christmas shopping in nearby Stavanger and Sandnes, two cities that have good transport connections and that are well worth a visit in their own right.